-Tonight – April 17, 2016 – keep watching the moon and Jupiter!
-If you’ve been watching these past few days, you know the waxing gibbous moon has been moving closer to Jupiter in our night sky.
-The featured sky chart at top shows the moon’s position relative to Jupiter and the star Regulus as seen on the evening of April 17 from North America.
-In the world’s Eastern Hemisphere – Africa, Europe and Asia – the moon still shines close to Jupiter but is somewhat offset toward Regulus.
+If you’ve been watching these past few days, you know the moon has been moving eastward in our night sky.
+The featured sky chart at top shows the moon’s position relative to Jupiter and the star Spica as seen on the evening of April 11 from North America.
+As seen from the world’s Eastern Hemisphere – Africa, Europe and Asia – the moon is more offset toward Spica and Jupiter on the evening of April 11.

 Do you have a telescope?
 Wait until Earth’s moon moves away, then try to view Jupiter’s four major moons through your ‘scope.
 Or try tonight, because you can often see these moons in a moonlit sky.
 In their outward order from Jupiter, the moons are Io, Europa, Ganymede and Callisto.
 But, as viewed from Earth on successive evenings, their order will be seen to change.

-As darkness falls over North America on April 17, 2016, Callisto and Europa will appear on one side of Jupiter, while Callisto will be on the other.
-Ganymede will be behind Jupiter, and not visible.
-Follow Jupiter’s moons with this chart from skyandtelescope.com.
+This evening for North America on April 11, 2017, Ganymede and Europa will appear on one side of Jupiter, while Io and Callisto will be on the other.
+It’s possible that you won’t see Io right at nightfall because it’ll actually be in front of Jupiter.
+In that case, give it any look at later evening.
+For more details, follow Jupiter’s moons with this chart from skyandtelescope.com.

 The inner three moons – Io, Europa and Ganymede – have a 4:2:1 orbital resonance.
 For every four times that Io orbits Jupiter, Europa orbits twice and Ganymede orbits once.
 Callisto is expected to join in several hundred million years from now, to create a 8:4:2:1 orbital resonance.